Pet Food Allergies: Guide to Symptoms & Relief

 Step 1: Choose a novel protein — select a protein the pet has never eaten (venison, duck, rabbit, or kangaroo).
 Alternatively, use a prescription hydrolyzed protein diet like Hill's z/d or Royal Canin HP where proteins are broken into pieces too small for the immune system to detect.

-Step 2: Strict adherence for 8-12 weeks — feed only this food with absolutely nothing else.
+Step 2: Strict adherence for 8-12 weeks — stick to this food with absolutely nothing else.
 No treats, table scraps, flavored medications, or supplements.
 Every person in the household must understand the restrictions.
 Most pets show improvement by weeks 4-6 if food is the cause.

 Step 3: Controlled reintroduction — after symptoms resolve, reintroduce old ingredients one at a time, waiting 7-14 days between each to pinpoint the specific trigger.
 If symptoms return, that ingredient is the allergen.